QieHeLab/resource_allocation/README.md

 	TestSVM_Continuous2.java :  This is a test class to evaluate the numerical performance of DCA, MDA when they are used as a subroutine in the projected gradient descent of SOVREX.

-	RAP_Continuous.java : This a class for simple resource allocation with separable convex quadratic objectives.
+	RAP_Continuous.java : This is a class for simple resource allocation with separable convex quadratic objectives.
 A bisection method is implemented to solve the RAP subproblems in the two algorithms to speed up the performance.

-	RAPnc_Continuous.java :  A class for resource allocation problem with lower and upper nested constraints (RAPNC).
+	RAPNC_Continuous.java : This is class for resource allocation problem with lower and upper nested constraints (RAPNC).
 DCA and MDA for RAP-NC is implemented to solve an RAP-NC instance.

-	d.
+	b.
 Files for reading and preprocessing the data:
 	ReadFile.java
 	ReadFileLineByLineUsingScannerAbalone.java
 	ReadFileBank32nh.java